adopt-liveview/adopt-liveview/priv/pages/2026/04-27-v2-multiple-slots-en_US.md

 end
 ```

-The first modification we made was to add two new `slot` to our component definition.
+The first modification we made was to add two new slots to our component definition.
 To make things clearer we use the names `:title` and `:subtitle` for the new slots.

 Using custom slots is very similar to component syntax except that you must use `:`.
 When we put text in `<:my_slot>Abc</:my_slot>` the HEEx code inside it will be sent to this named slot as `@my_slot`.
 Any HTML not within a named slot will be placed in the `@inner_block` slot.